aurelia/cli/README.md

       });
 };
 ```
-> You can place the the file any where in your project directory.
+> You can place the file any where in your project directory.
 You may organize all your custom commands in a `command` directory.

 Now, let's `require` the command in the `Aureliafie.js`.
 It should look like: